caprifolium/dawn-chorus/README.md

 # dawn-chorus
 The creation of a first repository and a learning experience.
 Editing this README.md document in the public facing "dawn-chorus" repository.

 Replaced default branch 'main' with working branch 'first-light'.
+Just because.

 Sign-in.
 Correct spelling.
 Try out use of direct editing facility.
 Difficult, use 'kate'. wellington connects but tobermory does not.

-Public site visited using password and 2FA code to ...0481.
-Opens to allow editing and reveals additional private repositories.
+Private site visited using password and 2FA code to ...0481.
+Sign-in opens to allow editing and reveals additional private repositories.

 Now return to CLI to study the following:
 1. Security of public code.
 Github Docs > [About Repositories](https://docs.github.com/en/repositories/creating-and-managing-repositories/about-repositories)